Breath

 Our breath changes with physical demands, like walking up a long staircase.
 It also changes with how we feel, so it’s no surprise that there’s a strong link between breath and emotion.
 When we’re stressed, anxious, angry, or sad our breathing can be affected.

-Fast and shallower breathing can be triggered by stress that kicks us into fight-or-flight mode, which lowers our immunity, increases blood pressure, the risk of heart disease, mental illness, and lower life expectancy; clearly, something to avoid if we can.
+Fast and shallow breathing can be triggered by stress that kicks us into fight-or-flight mode, which lowers our immunity, increases blood pressure, the risk of heart disease, mental illness, and lowers life expectancy; clearly, something to avoid if we can.

-The good news is that simply practising intentional and aware breathing can help switch from the fight-or-flight to the relaxation response of the parasympathetic nervous system, and reverses the physiological effects of stress.
-Intentional breathing is when we take control of our breath to increase energy, or calm and relax the body, mind, and emotions.
+The good news is that simply practicing intentional, mindful breathing can help shift from the fight-or-flight response to the relaxation response of the parasympathetic nervous system and reverse the physiological effects of stress.
+Intentional breathing is when we take control of our breath to increase energy or calm and relax the body, mind, and emotions.

 Interestingly, breathing is one of those physical systems that we can control, for instance, when we speak.
 We can also hold our breath, which we can typically do for around one minute before the urge to breathe takes over.

 As well as an indicator of what’s going on for us physically and emotionally, we can also use the breath as an anchor into the present moment.
-Focussing on the breath decouples our attention from our thoughts into a grounded connection with our body, which is only ever in the present moment.
-It takes us out of mulling over past memories and imagined futures, to focus our attention on the qualities of this unique moment.
+Focusing on the breath decouples our attention from our thoughts, grounding us in a connection with our body, which is only ever in the present moment.
+It takes us out of mulling over memories and imagined futures to focus our attention on the qualities of this unique moment.

 Breath is fundamental to life; we can’t live without it.
 Learning to be more aware of the breath and using it as a tool to release any agitation or stress brings us into the present moment and makes a real difference to our health, well-being, and performance.